alcl2000/PP3-Amy-lewis/readme.md

 ### Secret word not matching the user input

-The secret word is being split into a list, however the input is not being matched up to the correspinding letter in the list.
+- The letters in the 'secret word' were not automatically being revealed when the user inputted the correct ones
+- This was resolved by iterating through the 'to test' list within the iterating through the secret word

 ### Letters from previous games not being erased on new game iteration

-This error was due to the lists containing guesses and the secret word being defined before the intitial game loop, so they are never cleared to allow the player to add new guesses
+- This error was due to the lists containing guesses and the secret word being defined before the intitial game loop, so they are never cleared to allow the player to add new guesses

-This error was easily fixed by moving the list assignmnets into the game loop
+- This error was easily fixed by moving the list assignmnets into the game loop

 ![A screenshot showing the array of letters to be guessed extended with old letters](assets/readme/answer-errors.jpg)
 ![A screenshot showing the moved lines of code with the lists moved to the game loop](assets/readme/answer-errors-fix.jpg)